RealKleptomane/ultimate-plex-stack/README.md

 ## Possible Additions

-1. Organizr - Creates a lovely dashboard to help navigate to all of your apps
+1. Homepage - Creates a lovely dashboard to help navigate to all of your apps https://gethomepage.dev/
 2. Portainer - Docker GUI
 3. UptimeKuma - Gives you the ability to monitor your services